dokumentacion/neonplanaria/README.md

 ### 2. Create Planaria-specific Bitbus from Scratch

-Use the `filter` attribute to create a Bitbus from scratch, and connect to it.
+Use `filter` to create a Bitbus from scratch, and connect to it.

 You can even use `host.bitbus` to customize the Bitbus host node service to connect to.